 Botanists and bird-enthusiasts from all over the country have come to explore, discover and catalogue the wonders of this rich cove forest.
 Used as an outdoor laboratory for botany and biology students from the surrounding colleges and universities, Pearson’s Falls and Glen is a site of frequent field trips for local science classes and elementary school children.

-The Tryon Garden Club strives to improve the quality of the Pearson’s Falls experience.
-In recent years, we built the first public composting toilets in western North Carolina, which features a green roof planted with native plants.
-Our parking area, pathways, seating areas, and picnic facilities are always being improved upon.
-All of these are made possible through generous contributions of friends and visitors of the Glen.
+The Tryon Garden Club strives to continually improve the quality of the Pearson’s Falls experience.
+We have the first public composting toilets in western North Carolina, featuring a green roof planted with native plants.
+We have upgraded our parking area, pathways, seating areas, and picnic facilities.
+These enhancements have been possible through generous contributions of friends and visitors of the Glen.
 The Polk County Community Foundation has generously provided funding for the specific projects that have allowed the Tryon Garden Club to maintain the property.

 We are proud to be designated as a North Carolina National Heritage Site of the Blue Ridge National Heritage Area and a North Carolina Birding Trail Site.